 You will also need to provide them with extra bulking materials, such as corn, barley, and wheat.

-Over two years, you can quickly increase your pig’s weight to just under 800 pounds, which offers a substantial amount of meat.
+Over two years, you can quickly increase your pig’s weight to just under 800 pounds at finishing weight, which offers a substantial amount of meat.

 For homesteaders, raising Mangalitsa pigs can be substantially different than the other animals you own.